Do’s and Don’ts

-If It Wasn’t In By Your Body, Don’t Put It In The Potty.
+If It Wasn’t in Your Body, Don’t Put It in the Potty.
 Portable toilets are provided and emptied regularly.
 Use these facilities only for their intended purpose, not for dumping garbage or gray water.
 Putting anything but human waste and one-ply toilet paper (2-ply is a big no-no) in the potties makes pumping nearly impossible.
 No tampons, trash or wipes!
 Control odors by putting the lid down.
 Do not dump gray water in the potties: doing so will fill them up too fast and result in disgusting toilets for everyone.
 Do not defecate or urinate on the playa; it is illegal and an unpleasant mess for everyone.
 Finally, if there is a truck servicing a bank of potties, don’t interfere with their job by using one of the potties — wait until they are finished.

 Trash in Neighboring Communities

 We have good relationships with the neighboring towns and communities, which is critical.
 Every year the biggest complaint about Burning Man is the trash that flies off of vehicles in surrounding areas.
 Make sure you cover and secure your load to your car really well so nothing flies off as you drive the highways, and DO NOT dump your trash or recycling in our neighboring communities except in a designated dumping area.
 We’ve compiled a list in the Pack it out! section.
 Leave No Trace doesn’t end when you hit the pavement.
 If you see somebody dumping their waste somewhere they shouldn’t, let them know.
 You can be fined up to $1000 for illegal dumping.